sehnem/earthsat/README.md

 earthsat
 ============

-Developmento of tool fot autodownload of satellite data from AWS Earth
+Development of tool fot autodownload of satellite data from AWS Earth